doc4d/docs/docs/code-editor/write-class-method.md

 **Note:** If you click on an enclosing character in the code, 4D indicates its match with gray rectangles by default.
 You can modify the way 4D indicates matching enclosing characters or disable this feature by means of the "Matching parentheses" option on the [Methods Page](https://doc.4d.com/4Dv19R4/4D/19-R4/Methods-Page.300-5736748.en.html) of the Preferences.

-The Method editor can only check for obvious syntax errors (misspellings and the like).
+The Code Editor can only check for obvious syntax errors (misspellings and the like).
 It does not check for errors that only occur during execution.
 Execution errors are caught by 4D when the method is executed.
 4D provides a debugger (see [Debugging](https://doc.4d.com/4Dv19R4/4D/19-R4/Debugging.200-5738443.en.html)) for handling and correcting these errors.
 The compiler also provides indispensable help for detecting errors.
 For more information about the compiler, refer to the [Compilation](https://doc.4d.com/4Dv19R4/4D/19-R4/Compilation.200-5736724.en.html) chapter.

 ## Using help tips and status bar

-The Method editor provides various contextual information using help tips which appear when you move the mouse over an object and the status bar, at the bottom of a method editor window.
+The Code Editor provides various contextual information using help tips which appear when you move the mouse over an object and the status bar, at the bottom of a Code Editor window.

--   **Errors**: When you move the mouse over the symbol indicating an error to the left of the editing area, a help tip displays the cause of the error (see the "Checking and correcting syntax errors" section).
+* **Errors**: When you move the mouse over the symbol indicating an error to the left of the editing area, a help tip displays the cause of the error (see the "Checking and correcting syntax errors" section).

--   **4D command documentation**: When you set the cursor in a command name or parameter(s), the status bar displays the syntax of the command.
+* **4D command documentation**: When you set the cursor in a command name or parameter(s), the status bar displays the syntax of the command.
 If you write or select a parameter, the area shows the current parameter in **bold**:\
     ![](https://doc.4d.com/4Dv19R4/picture/3841624/pict3841624.en.png)\
     When you move the mouse over a 4D command, a help tip provides the command syntax along with a brief description of how it works.\
     ![](https://doc.4d.com/4Dv19R4/picture/443413/pict443413.en.png)

--   **Variable type and description**: When you move the mouse over a variable, a help tip shows its type (if it has been explicitly defined in the method) and associated comment, if any.\
+* **Variable type and description**: When you move the mouse over a variable, a help tip shows its type (if it has been explicitly defined in the method) and associated comment, if any.\
     ![](https://doc.4d.com/4Dv19R4/picture/4618457/pict4618457.en.png)

--   **Project methods**: When you move the mouse over a project method, a help tip displays:
+* **Project methods**: When you move the mouse over a project method, a help tip displays:

-    -   either the comments specified in the Explorer, if any (see [Using comments](https://doc.4d.com/4Dv19R4/4D/19-R4/Using-comments.300-5736742.en.html)).
+  * either the comments specified in the Explorer, if any (see [Using comments](https://doc.4d.com/4Dv19R4/4D/19-R4/Using-comments.300-5736742.en.html)).
-    -   or the first few lines of the method if it includes comments (lines beginning with // or /*...*/ comment block).
+  * or the first few lines of the method if it includes comments (lines beginning with // or /*...*/ comment block).
 It is common practice to insert documentation for the method as well as its parameters in the form of comments at the beginning of the method.
 You can get this information directly in the help tip, just make sure to first remove any comments found in the Explorer.\
         Comments at the beginning of a method:\
         ![](https://doc.4d.com/4Dv19R4/picture/3977175/pict3977175.en.png)\
         Help tip in another method:\